kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/docs/wireguard.md

 ```

 You can then either

-- import this file to the wireguard UI (after this, you can remove the file from disk).
+- import this file to the wireguard UI (after this, you can remove the file from disk) and activate or deactivate the connection.
 - use the file with the wireguard CLI e.g. `wg-quick up ~/wg0.conf`, and when finished `wg-quick down ~/wg0.conf`

 ## Additional settings